colinbinion/GettinGit/walkthrough/GettinGit.md

 **Wait for you team to finish this section before moving forward**

 ### Next Steps
-1. Partner1, go to partner2's <your first name>Quotes gitHub repo and **fork** it.
+1. Partner1, go to partner2's <your first name>Quotes gitHub repo, **fork and clone** it.
 Partner2, do this to partner3's repo.
 Partner3, do it to Partner1's repo.

 ![forkedFrom](../assets/ForkedFrom.png "forked")